The Martian (2015)

 Nate’s Grade: A-

-Posted on October 15, 2015, in 2015 Movies and tagged book, chiwetel ejiofor, drama, jeff daniels, jessica chastain, kate mara, kristen wiig, matt damon, michael pena, ridley scott, sci-fi, thriller.
+Posted on October 15, 2015, in 2015 Movies and tagged benedict wong, book, chiwetel ejiofor, donald glover, drama, drew goddard, jeff daniels, jessica chastain, kate mara, kristen wiig, mackenzie davis, matt damon, michael pena, oscars, ridley scott, sci-fi, thriller.
 Bookmark the permalink.
 Leave a comment.